 Oncotype DX: Essential Genomic Information for Improving Your Treatment Decision

-What: The Oncotype DX breast cancer test is a unique genomic test that helps women recently diagnosed with either early-stage invasive breast cancer or DCIS (non-invasive) breast cancer.
+What: The Oncotype DX Breast Recurrence Score test is a unique genomic test that helps women recently diagnosed with early-stage invasive breast cancer.
 The test generates a score of 0-100 based on 21 specific genes in your breast tumor tissue that was removed during surgery.
 This unique set of genes predicts your response to chemotherapy as well as the chances of your cancer returning to provide personalized information that is not available from any other test or measure.

-To date, the Oncotype DX test for breast cancer has been ordered in over 90 countries for over 850,000 patients.
+To date, the Oncotype DX test has been ordered in over 90 countries for over 850,000 patients.

-Benefit: Along with the information in your pathology report and other factors, your Oncotype DX test results can help you and your doctor determine the most appropriate treatment options for you based on the biology of your individual cancer.
+Benefit: For early-stage invasive breast cancer (Stage I-IIIa), the Oncotype DX test can tell you the likelihood that you may benefit from chemotherapy, as well as the chances of your breast cancer returning (recurrence).
+Along with the information in your pathology report and other factors, your Oncotype DX test results can help you and your doctor determine the most appropriate treatment options for you based on the biology of your individual cancer.

-How: The Oncotype DX test is performed on the tumor tissue sample previously obtained during your original surgery (mastectomy, lumpectomy or core biopsy.)
-You will not have to go through any additional surgery or procedure to get the Oncotype DX test.
+How: The Oncotype DX test is performed on the tumor tissue sample previously obtained during your original surgery You will not have to go through any additional surgery or procedure to get the Oncotype DX test.

 When: It is important that your doctor request the Oncotype DX breast cancer test before you start any treatment, since the test results are intended for use in guiding the selection of your treatment.
 Most test results are available within 7 to 10 days from the date your tumor sample is received by the Genomic Health laboratory.